Sleep deprivation affects your mental wellbeing. Learn about the effects and consequences of sleep deprivation.

 Sleep loss is also a big public safety hazard every day on the road.
 Drowsiness can slow reaction time as much as driving drunk.
 The National Highway Traffic Safety Administration estimates that fatigue is a cause in 100,000 automobile crashes and 1,550 crash-related deaths a year in the U.S. The problem is greatest among people under 25 years old.
 We do not have the numbers in Singapore.

-Studies show that sleep loss and poor quality sleep also lead to accidents and injuries on the job.
+Studies show that sleep deprivation and poor quality sleep also lead to accidents and injuries on the job.
 In one study, workers who complained about excessive daytime sleepiness had significantly more work accidents, in particular, repeated work accidents.

 Related: The Importance of Sleep